mvolkmann/MyUnixEnv/notes/VueNotes.md

 </script>
 ```

+Components that use a `render` method instead of an HTML template
-This can also include a `<style>` element.
+can still include a `<style>` element.
 However, if no CSS is needed, the file extension can be changed to `.js`
 and the `<script>` start and end tags can be removed.
 This works because in this case the Vue build tooling is not needed.

-Component methods can be called from inside curly braces,
-but plain functions defined outside the component definition
-cannot be called.
-See <https://github.com/elbywan/bosket/issues/23>.

 Here's an example of a `render` method that returns JSX
 that calls a method to get more JSX.